Skip links

-DC Comics mainly use four different channels for their social media strategy:
+DC Comics use these channels for their social media strategy:

 DC Comics have a lot going on.
 With comics, books, movies, TV shows and games all included in their arsenal, they’ve got a stack of great sources for content – and they definitely take advantage.
 They’ve got a really great, robust social media presence across a number of channels, with a huge following.
 Let’s take a closer look at what they’re doing.